-To the extent required by law, when you return from family or medical leave, you will be returned to the same position you held when leave commenced, or to an equivalent position with equivalent benefits, pay, and other terms and conditions of employment.
+To the extent required by law, when you return from family or medical leave, you will be returned to the same position you held when leave commenced, or if the original position is not available, to an equivalent a position with equivalent benefits, pay, general work schedule, and other terms and conditions of employment same or substantially similar duties.
 This policy does not entitle you to any right, benefit, or position of employment other than those to which you would have been entitled had you not taken leave.
 The County reserves all rights concerning restoration of employment or denial of same under state or federal law.